wom-bat/sysadmin/README.md

 entire disc sequentially, then reading to see if what was written is actually there.
 This can take a very long time: fake flash drives tend to slow down significantly when writing more than their real capacity.
+Chunks are 64kB, numbered from 0.

 There are two separate things I've seen:
- -- Flash drives that map the same chunk of flash into multiple ranges on the drive, so in the read phase, the chunk number read back is a multiple of the one expected.
+ - Flash drives that map the same chunk of flash into multiple ranges on the drive, so in the read phase, the chunk number read back is a multiple of the one expected.
- -- Flash drives that leave regions unmapped, so they read all-ones or all-zeros, not matter what was written.
+ - Flash drives that leave regions unmapped, so they read all-ones or all-zeros, no matter what was written.